googlemaps/react-native-navigation-sdk/CARPLAY.md

 };
 ```

-For a more detailed example, refer to the `NavigationScreen.tsx` in the example app.
+For a more detailed example, refer to the `NavigationScreen.tsx` in the React Native example application.

 ## Example Project